-While dog bites can happen for many reasons, most puppies bite out of fear aggression.
-Just like humans, dogs can inherit a tendency to be anxious, but the dog's environment, life experience, and breed tendencies also play a role.
-That can lead to scared puppies that react with aggression to frightening events.
+While dog bites can happen for many reasons, fear aggression is a common concern.
+Just like humans, dogs can inherit a tendency to be anxious, and the dog's environment, life experience, and breed tendencies also play a role.
+That can lead to scared puppies as well as adult dogs, that react with aggression to frightening events.

-When dogs fear something, it triggers the instinctive “fight or flight” response, and when your puppy can’t escape whatever scares it, it lashes out with teeth.
+When dogs fear something, it triggers the instinctive “fight or flight” response.
+Different dogs react differently to fear, and while some may try to run away, hide, or freeze, others may growl, bark and/or bite.
 Fear biters think they must fight their way out of the situation, and become so panicked they aren’t able to think in a reasonable manner.
-When the aggressive behavior makes the scary “thing” go away, the puppy learns that acting aggressively works and uses it time after time.
+When their aggressive behavior makes the scary “thing” go away, the dog learns that acting aggressively works and uses it time after time.

 Signs of Fear Aggression

 Fearful dogs show displacement behaviors, such as licking or chewing themselves, sniffing, lip licking, and yawning.
 Common vocalizations include growls mixed with whines.
-Body language includes whale-eye—showing the whites of the eyes in an exaggerated sideways glance.
-The ultimate appeasement gestures are crouching or rolling onto its back with submissive urination.
+Body language includes whale-eye—showing the whites of the eyes in an exaggerated sideways glance, shaking, lunging, or jumping on their owner.

-- Don’t stare.
+- Don’t stare and ask visitors not to look at your dog if it is afraid of strangers or certain people.
 Strong eye contact signals dominance and intensifies the intimidation.

-- The Bach Flower essence Rescue Remedy, available at health food stores, can help shy and fearful pets.
+- Calming additives, such as the Bach Flower essence Rescue Remedy, available at health food stores, can be a helpful supplement in combination with these other steps.
 Add several drops of the Rescue Remedy to the dog’s water.
-It won’t hurt the other pets to sip, too.
+It won’t hurt if the other pets sip it too.

 - Calming pheromones such as Comfort Zone DAP can help create a soothing environment for your dog.
 These can be purchased from pet product stores as a plug-in diffuser, or as a spray.